Indianapolis 500: Milk

 Louis Meyer requested a glass of buttermilk after winning his second Indy 500 race in 1933.
 After winning his third title in 1936, he requested another glass but instead received a bottle.
 He was captured by a photographer in the act of swigging from the bottle while holding up three fingers to signify the third win.
 A local dairy company executive recognized the marketing opportunity in the image and, being unaware Meyer was drinking buttermilk, offered a bottle of milk to the winners of future races.
 Milk has been presented each year since then, apart from 1947 to 1955.
 Modern drivers are offered a choice of whole, 2%, and skim.

 At the 1993 Indianapolis 500, winner Emerson Fittipaldi, who owned and operated an orange grove, notoriously drank orange juice instead of milk during the televised winner's interview.
 He eventually relented and also drank from the milk bottle later in the post-race ceremonies after the broadcast was over, but the public relations damage had already been done.
-The snub led to Fittipaldi being booed at the next ChampCar race, the Milwaukee Mile, in Milwaukee, Wisconsin, the heart of dairy country, and by some, as late as 2008 in which he drove the pace car.
+The snub led to Fittipaldi being booed during driver introductions at the next race on the schedule, held at the Milwaukee Mile in Wisconsin, a state known for its dairy industry.
+Some continued to boo Fittipaldi as late as 2008, in which he drove the pace car.

 In 2016, as a promotion, the track gave out commemorative bottles of milk to 100,000 attendees to toast the winner with milk after the race.

 Female drivers

 Female participation of any sort at Indianapolis was discouraged and essentially banned throughout the first several decades of competition.
 As such, female reporters were not even allowed in the pit area until 1971.
 There have been nine female drivers to qualify, starting with Janet Guthrie in 1977.

 Sarah Fisher has competed nine times, the most of any woman.
-Danica Patrick led 19 laps in the 2005 race and ten laps in the 2011 race, the only times a woman has led laps during the race.
-Pippa Mann has raced in Indy five consecutive times between 2013 and 2017.
+Danica Patrick holds the best finish (3rd) for a woman and is the only woman to have led laps during the race.
+Katherine Legge is the most recent woman to have competed in the race (2024), and holds the fastest one-lap (231.627 mph) and four-lap (231.070 mph) qualification speeds for a woman in the history of the race.